maizzle/maizzle.com/content/docs/configuration/build.md

 ## content

-Type: String[]\
+Type: `String[]`\
 Default: `['src/templates/**/*.html']`

 Define the source directories where Maizzle should look for Templates to compile.

 This is an array of glob patterns, similar to how content sources are configured in Tailwind CSS.
-See [fast-glob](https://github.com/mrmlnc/fast-glob) for more information on how to write glob patterns.
+See [fast-glob](https://github.com/mrmlnc/fast-glob) for how to write glob patterns.

 ### File types